Knowing Your Rights

 D. Successful Law Enforcement Encounters

 When dealing with law enforcement officers, keep your hands in view and don't make sudden movements.
 Avoid passing behind them.
 Nervous officers are dangerous officers.
-Also, never touch law enforcement officers or their equipment—you can get injured and/or charged with assault and battery.
+Never touch law enforcement officers or their equipment—you can get injured and/or charged with assault and battery.

 When law enforcement officers are trying to get information, but don't have enough evidence to detain or arrest you, they'll try to coerce information from you.
 They may call this a "casual encounter" or a "friendly conversation."
 If you talk to them, you may give them the information they need to arrest you or your friends.
-In most situations, it is not advisable to volunteer information to law enforcement officers.
-During a law enforcement encounter that involves an officer asking you questions or trying to engage you in conversation, ask "Am I being detained or Arrested?"
+In most situations, it is not advisable to volunteer information to cops.
+If an officer asks you questions or tries to engage you in conversation, ask "Am I being detained or arrested?"
 If you are not being detained or arrested, walk away.
 If you are being detained or arrested, let the officer know that you do not consent to a search and that you wish to remain silent and want a lawyer.

 If law enforcement officers are asking you questions, ask if you are being detained.
 If not, leave and say nothing else to them.
 If you are being detained, you should ask why, and remember their answer.
 Then you should say the Magic Words: "I am going to remain silent.
 I want a lawyer" and nothing else.
 Remain silent.
 Anything you say to law enforcement may be used against you, and sometimes it's hard to recognize that the information you are volunteering might harm you.
 It is always better to say nothing at all.
 If they ask to search your person or belongings, say, "I do not consent to a search."
 They may say, "Empty your pockets."
 You are within your rights to refuse.
 If you do empty your pockets, it is considered consent and anything they find in your pockets may be used against you.